isomerpages/moe-peircesec/_ccas/Uniformed Groups/National Cadet Corps (NCC).md

 description: ""
 third_nav_title: Uniformed Groups
 ---
 Peirce NCC (Land) aims to nurture inspiring leaders and committed citizens through fun, adventurous and military-related activities.
-Our goal is to provide the cadets with a platform to develop holistically:
+Our goal is to provide the cadets with a platform to develop holistically:&nbsp;

 *   physically through regular physical trainings and games
-*   mentally through camps and foot drills
+*   mentally through camps and foot drills&nbsp;
 *   learning the importance of having EQ (Emotional Quotient) through interaction with fellow cadets and officers.

 **The NCC Pledge**